 Ferguson suggested that the Old Trafford derby of September 20 2009 was the best ever.
-His team won 4–3 after City had equalized three times - only for Michael Owen to score the decider with 95 minutes on the clock.
+His team won 4–3 after City had equalised three times - only for Michael Owen to score the decider with 95 minutes on the clock.

 Last gasp | Michael Owen scored the seventh in an epic derby, leaving Carlos Tevez dejected

-This season, a goalless draw in November was followed in February by United’s come-from-behind 2-1 win, memorable for the stunning overhead kick scored by Rooney.
+This season, a goalless draw in November was followed in February by United’s 2-1 win, memorable for the stunning overhead kick scored by Rooney.

 After that game, the record stood at 66 United wins, 42 for City and 50 draws in 158 competitive Manchester derbies.
 In the FA Cup, the tally is two wins for City and five for United.